Troy Pride: New Orleans Saints

 On January 11, 2023, Pride signed a reserve/future contract with the New Orleans Saints.
 He was waived on August 29, 2023.

 Las Vegas Raiders

 On September 14, 2023, Pride was signed to the practice squad of the Las Vegas Raiders.
 He was released on December 20.

 Houston Texans

 On December 27, 2023, Pride was signed to the practice squad of the Houston Texans.
 He signed a reserve/future contract on January 22, 2024.

 Pride was waived on August 27, 2024, and later re-signed to the practice squad.
 On October 24, Pride was again released from the practice squad to make room for Rashad Weaver.

 Dallas Cowboys

 On December 4, 2024, Pride was signed to the Dallas Cowboys practice squad.
 He signed a reserve/future contract with Dallas on January 6, 2025.
 On August 25, Pride was waived by the Cowboys.

 Indianapolis Colts

 On October 7, 2025, Pride was signed to the practice squad of the Indianapolis Colts.
 He was released on November 18.
+On December 9, Pride was re-signed to the practice squad.